|Qualification:||Doctor of Philosophy, Universiti Putra Malaysia ( Financial Economics )|

-Prof. Dr. Choong Chee Keong is the Dean at the Faculty of Business and Finance, Universiti Tunku Abdul Rahman (UTAR), Malaysia.
+Prof. Dr. Choong Chee Keong is the Vice President (Student Development and Alumni Relations), Universiti Tunku Abdul Rahman (UTAR), Malaysia.
 He is currently holding the Tan Sri Dato' Sri Dr Teh Hong Piow Chair in Banking and Finance (Professorial Chair) at the Faculty of Business and Finance.
 He obtained his Bachelor of Economics (Hons) and Master of Economics from the Department of Economics, Faculty of Economics and Management, Universiti Putra Malaysia (

 During the past 12 years at UTAR, he has been engaging in teaching and managing a wide range of undergraduate and postgraduate classes.
 The subjects that he has taught included Economics, Finance, Quantitative Techniques, Econometrics, Research Methods, and Business Research Methodology (master and doctoral levels).
 His teaching has been underpinned by a strong commitment to avail students of the benefits of his research works and to share appropriate emphasis on the subjects’ relevance to practice.
 His teaching features a variety of methods, which reflect several best practices such as case study analysis, online discussions, use of technologies (YouTube videos and statistical software) and tutorial classes emphasizing small group problem solving.
 He has received favourable feedback and evaluation scores on his teaching by students.
 The students’ feedbacks obtained have been very positive with an average score points of approximately 4.0 on a 5-point scale (with 5-point as the full point).